Free magazine archives. History free magazines archive. Also war history, archaeology, Education mags. Free Online Magazine and Books Library

 U.S.: American Heritage

 “Dedicated to covering the history of the United States of America for a mainstream readership.
-Until 2007, the magazine was published by Forbes.
-Since that time, Edwin S. Grosvenor has been its publisher.
 Print publication was suspended early in 2013, but the magazine relaunched in digital format with the Summer 2017 issue.” – Wikipedia.

 Vol 1 – 30 (1877- 1893)